Azure/batch-shipyard/docs/30-batch-shipyard-autoscale.md

 deallocation but has a running task, what should be the action applied to the task: `requeue`, `terminate`, `taskcompletion`, and `retaineddata`.
 Please see [this doc](https://docs.microsoft.com/en-us/azure/batch/batch-automatic-scaling#variables) for more information about these options.
 This option applies to all scenarios.
-* `sample_lookback_interval` is the time interval to lookback for past history for certain scenarios such as autoscale based on active and pending tasks.
+* `sample_lookback_interval` is the time interval to lookback for past history.
 This option applies only to `active_tasks` and `pending_tasks` scenarios.
 * `required_sample_percentage` is the required percentage of samples that must be present during the `sample_lookback_interval`.
 This option applies only to `active_tasks` and `pending_tasks` scenarios.